 Palestinian children have the right to a safe and just future.
 We believe the United States government must use all available means to pressure relevant Israeli authorities to end the detention and abuse of Palestinian children.

-As we reach a milestone in our No Way to Treat a Child campaign, we talk with two activists on the progress we’ve made together, our hopes for 2021, and their personal stories of working for Palestinian rights.
+As we continue to build our No Way to Treat a Child campaign, we recently spoke with two activists on the progress we’ve made together, our hopes for 2021, and their personal stories of working for Palestinian rights.
 Please check out our updated guide on How to Talk to your Representative about Palestinian Child Detention.
 Check out this list of faith-based actions.